How to Configure SSL Termination

 Warning

-In the Add New Domain section, enter a domain you own.
-When you generate the certificate, this domain is imported into the control panel.
-We automatically create an A record pointing to the load balancer’s IP address.
+Enter the top-level domain you own.
+When the certificate is generated, this domain is imported into the Control Panel and DigitalOcean creates an A record pointing to the load balancer’s IP address.

-In the Bring Your Own Certificate tab, you can manually enter the details of an existing certificate.
+On the Certificate info step, select the Bring your own certificate tab to manually enter the details of an existing certificate.

-• Name.
-This is a name you choose to identify the certificate in the DigitalOcean interface.
+• Name: A name to identify the certificate in the DigitalOcean Control Panel.
 It can only contain letters, numbers, periods, and dashes.

-• Public key.
-This is the actual SSL public key or certificate file.
+• Certificate: The SSL public key or certificate file.

-• Private key.
-This is the secret key associated with the certificate.
+• Private key: The secret key associated with the public key.

-• Certificate Chain.
-This is the full trust chain between the trusted certificate authority’s certificate and your domain’s certificate.
+• Certificate chain (Optional): The full trust chain between the trusted certificate authority’s certificate and your domain’s certificate.

 Note

 Keep track of when manually-managed certificates expire to avoid service interruptions.
-You need to update the certificate your load balancer uses when you generate a new certificate.
-Once you upload the renewed certificate to your account, you can edit the load balancer’s HTTPS rule and select the new certificate.
+When you generate a new certificate, upload it to your account and update the load balancer’s HTTPS rule to use the new certificate.

-You can manage all of your account’s SSL certificates in the Settings section of the main menu, in the Security tab.
+You can manage all of your account’s SSL certificates in Settings > Security.
 Learn more in our certificate management documentation.

 Force SSL Traffic

-If you would like to force visitors to connect over HTTPS for data integrity and security purposes, you can optionally redirect HTTP traffic to HTTPS.
-Any insecure connections made to the load balancer are redirected to use the certificate you loaded.
+To force visitors to connect over HTTPS for data integrity and security, redirect HTTP traffic to HTTPS.
+Any insecure connections to the load balancer are then redirected to use the certificate you loaded.